 - In a medium mixing bowl, whisk together eggs well.
-Add brown sugar, corn syrup, salt, melted butter and the vanilla to the bowl.
-Whisk until mixture is well combined.
+Add brown sugar, corn syrup, salt, melted butter, and the vanilla to the bowl.
+Whisk until the mixture is well combined.

 - Line a 9-inch pie pan with prepared pie crust.

 - Sprinkle chopped pecans into the pie crust, then add the egg mixture.
 Arrange the pecan halves in a decorative pattern on top of the filling.